disqus/disqus-postgres/README.rst

 - Delays SET TIME ZONE until your first query.
 - Adds a true @autocommit decorator which forces isolation level changes.

+.. note:: This backend was developed against Django 1.2.7, and some of these changes may no longer be relevant in later versions of Django.

 Usage
 =====